Help Your Child Learn Language Skills with Labeling and Requesting

 The skill of labeling is an important one, since a child’s first words are usually labels.
 Babies will name and label people and things they love and are familiar with.
 So the more names of items they know (learned through your modeling!), the more likely they’ll begin labeling once it’s time.

 This typically happens near a child’s first birthday or a couple months after.
 So be on the lookout around this time for the first words to appear!
-To help your child reach this milestone, you can practice labeling with them.
+To help your child start talking, you can practice labeling with them.

 Earlier, we talked about doing this when you notice that your baby is interested in something.
 As your kiddo gets a bit older, you don’t necessarily have to wait until they're captivated by something to practice labeling.
 You can direct their attention to an item you want to label.